 Resources and data for health departments

-Health departments emerging as leaders and foundational partners in addressing the growing impact of Alzheimer's, cognitive decline, and dementia caregiving.
+Health departments are emerging as leaders and foundational partners in addressing the growing impact of Alzheimer's, cognitive decline, and dementia caregiving.
 They are using innovative public health approaches to prioritize healthy aging, older adults and dementia across all communities.
-An implementation guide, an evaluation tool and several topic-specific issue maps are available as part of the 2023-2027 HBI Road Map.
-An evaluation tool will be available in the fall.
+An Implementation Guide (PDF) and several topic-specific issue maps are available as part of the 2023-2027 HBI Road Map.
+An evaluation tool will be available in late fall 2023.

 Find public health information for every state

 Select a state to see the impact of Alzheimer’s and how local governments and organizations are addressing the crisis.

 Find public health resources by topic and audience

 Get public health data, curriculum and listings of intervention models: